 Recording of Penalty Infringement Notices

 During the COVID-19 pandemic, Victoria Police made significant changes to the way policing was delivered to the community.
 Victoria Police were forced to reshape many of the processes underpinning delivery of frontline services, and this included changes to the way crime reports were recorded.
-This had an impact on the time between submission of reports and the time it was recorded on police systems (see Victoria Police Recording Standards for more information).
+This had an impact on the time between submission of reports and the time it was recorded on police systems (see Victoria Police Recording Standards for more information) in April 2020.

 Specific Victoria Police operations in response to COVID-19